Learning Journal Components

 Government Assistance Today Activity

-Corporations and the Modern Economy Notes (green sheet)
+Corporations and the Modern Economy Notes (blue sheet)

 Walmart and Corporations: Are they Good for America?
 Activity